Ch4nKyy/BG3WASD/doc/guide.md

 If this does not work anymore, place a breakpoint inside LoadInputConfig and when it is hit the very first time during game start, trace the stack trace.

+## AfterChangingKeybindInMenuHook

+There is a function that maps keys from ints to strings.
+This function can easily be found by searching for the string "printscreen" for example.
+To find the function that writes the inputconfigs, just place a breakpoint in this mapping function and look at the stack trace.

 ## BlockAnalogStickSelectionPatch

 Search for the string ```hec9cb611gdbebg4618ga7c8g069215436e27```.
 It should only have 1 xref and